DataExperts/dexih.transforms/README.md

 ```
 ## Why not just use SQL?

-The transformations in this library generally work best when used in conjuction with optimised SQL queries, however SQL has it's limits.
-Some of benefits leveraging the Data Transformation engine versus writing SQL queries:
+The transformations in this library generally work best when used in conjuction with optimised SQL queries, however Sql has limits in many areas of data processin.
+The transform library can provide the following benefits:

 * Analytic calculations that are difficult to accomplish using SQL.
 For example statitical calculations such as median, moving average are very difficult to accomplish with SQL.
 * Row pivoting functions can be used to easily translate structures such as Xml and Json into tabular data.
-* Join data from multiple sources.
+* Join data from multiple data sources.
 For example you can join  datasets on the fly from different databases, or connect to csv files, web services, or no-sql databases.
 * Reduce workloads on databases can avoid database locking and performance problems when sourcing data from operational databases.
 * Building reusable functions and logic that can be reapplied across multiple databases and database types.